venator85/cwac-endless/README.markdown

 Version
 -------
-This is version 0.4 of this module, meaning it is being reused by a reasonable number of people, none of whom have burned the component's author in effigy (at least to the author's knowledge).
+This is version v0.5.0 of this module, meaning it is being reused more widely, and without tons of anguish.

 Demo
 ----